Desktop47-02.jpg

 • Never burn any candle for more than four hours at a time.

-The last two guidelines should be followed, not only for safety reasons, but also to perfect the candle burn and extend its life.
-Below are a couple of common issues that can be avoided with luxury candles.
+These guidelines should be followed not only for safety reasons but also to achieve a clean burn and extend the candle's life.
+Below are two common issues you can easily avoid.

 Tunneling

 Tunneling occurs when only a small portion of the wax around the wick melts.
 It appears that the flame is burrowing into the candle, creating a vertical tunnel.
-When tunneling occurs, it will likely worsen over time because there is an increasingly limited supply of oxygen to burn.
-The result is precious wasted wax, which decreases the life of your candle.
-Tunneling is mostly an issue with cheaper candles.
-Although we have not encountered tunneling with the Make Me Sway candle because we have added coconut wax, which is far softer than soy, we still recommend following the recommendations below.
+When tunneling occurs, it will likely worsen over time because the oxygen supply available to burn is increasingly limited.
+The result is wasted wax, which shortens your candle's life.
+Although we have not encountered tunneling with our candle because we have added coconut wax, which is far softer than soy, we still recommend following the recommendations below.

 How to prevent tunneling

 Ensure that your first candle burn is not too short, as only the wax surrounding the wick will melt, setting the stage for tunneling.
-Think of your candle as having memory.
+Candles have memory.
 If the first burn is too short, the candle will “remember” to melt only the center.
-The recommended time for the first burn depends on the type of wax used and the size of the container.
+The recommended time for the first burn depends on the type of wax used and the container size.
 We recommend about two hours for ours.
-Subsequent burn times ideally are between one and two hours.
 Please note that because coconut wax gives off scent even when unlit, an hour is more than enough time, as the scent will continue to carry for several hours after burning.

 How to minimize soot

-We spent a considerable amount of time testing and retesting our candles in an effort to determine the conditions under which soot occurs.
+We spent considerable time testing and retesting our candles to determine the conditions under which soot forms.
 In doing so, we discovered that it is directly proportional to two factors: burn time and wick length.
-This is true for all candles, as we tested ours alongside other luxury brands.
-Here is how to avoid soot from accumulating in your candle:

-• After the first two-hour maximum burn, aim to burn your candle no longer than one or two hours at a time.
+• After the initial two-hour maximum burn, aim to burn your candle no longer than one or two hours at a time.
 Even half an hour is plenty for most environments.
-Burning for more extended periods not only wastes the candle but may also cause the charred edge of the wick to fall into the wax, creating soot.
-The wax logo may also melt, indicating that the candle has been burning for an excessive amount of time.
+Burning for extended periods not only wastes the candle but may also cause the charred wick edge to fall into the wax, creating soot.
+Our wax seal logo may also begin to soften, indicating that the candle has been burning for too long.

 • If you see any soot on the surface of your candle, gently wipe it with a tissue.
 As our wax is soft, this works beautifully.

-• Avoid placing your candle near a draft, as the unstable flame will not only consume more candle wax but will also create more soot and smoke in the process.
+• Avoid placing your candle near a draft, as an unstable flame will not only consume more candle wax but also produce more soot and smoke.

-Following these simple suggestions will improve the candle’s burn and extend its life.
-And remember, the addition of coconut wax ensures that the candle will still smell wonderful even when unlit.
+These simple tips will improve your candle’s burn and extend its life.
+And remember, adding coconut wax ensures the candle will still smell wonderful even when unlit.

-Made with coconut and soy waxes, arguably the best on the market, our candles offer an unrivaled scent throw which refers to how well a candle’s aroma circulates throughout a space.
-As soy wax has a terrific scent throw when hot, and coconut is the clear winner when cold, we decided to combine the two for the best of both worlds.
-Furthermore, wooden wicks have a better scent throw because they burn lower helping warm the wax around the wick instead of just burning it off and depleting the candle’s valuable fragrances, which often occurs with cotton wicks due to their high flame and accelerated burn rate.
+Made with coconut and soy wax—arguably the best on the market—our candles offer an unrivaled scent throw, which refers to how well a candle’s aroma circulates throughout a space.
+Soy wax has an excellent scent throw when hot, and coconut is the clear winner when cold, so we combined the two for the best of both worlds.
+Furthermore, wooden wicks enhance scent throw by burning lower, which warms the surrounding wax rather than burning it off too quickly—unlike cotton wicks, whose higher flame often depletes a candle’s valuable fragrance.

-Coconut Wax is a renewable, high yield crop which makes it a great sustainable product.
-Since it is among the softest waxes available, exposure to heat or humidity may cause the wax to “sweat” ever so slightly.
-When that happens, rejoice because the scent throw will be off the charts!
+Coconut wax is a renewable, high-yield crop, making it a highly sustainable choice.
+Because it’s among the softest waxes available, exposure to heat or humidity may cause it to “sweat” slightly.
+When that happens, the scent throw will be off the charts.

 Alina de Albergaria